obaldellon/web-upinfo/_posts/s1/2018-09-07-programming-challenge.md

 First, you must masterize the [tutorial]({% post_url ucancode/2019-07-22-tutoriel %}).

+Try out one of the problems from the coding battle [Le Shaker in 2019](https://51364960.widgets.sphere-engine.com/lp?hash=rCg1hF4dZ1).

 ### Grading ###

 Coding Battle Oral (40%) - October 28, 2020